-NFP's Introduction to Scouting Class is now registering for the Fall session!
-Save $200 if you enroll before July 31st.
+NFP's Introduction to Scouting Class is now registering for our Winter sessions!
+Save $200 if you register before December 1st!
 REGISTER NOW!

 Check out our partners at TiqIQ for the best deals on all games on the 2014 NFL schedule.